vmathm/Imago-English-v2/docs/api.md

 - Generates half‑hour slots within the configured working window, skipping busy periods, and returns a dictionary keyed by date.

 ### `translate.translate_text(text, target_language="pt")`
- Receives a text string when it's called from audiobook/translate, sends it to the Google Translate API and returns its Portuguese translation.
+ Receives a text string when it's called from audiobook/translate, sends it to the Google Translate API and returns its translation according to `user.learning_language` (if it's `en`, target language is `pt-BR` and the opposite otherwise).

 Notes:
 - Uses the Google Cloud Translate v2 API.